Design and Optimization for the Noise Reduction Marine Ducted Thrusters

 - Degree transcripts and certificates and, if English is not your first language, a copy of your English language qualifications.

-If you wish to discuss any details of the project informally, please contact Dr Weichao Shi, e-mail: [email protected]
+Contact If you wish to discuss any details of the project informally, please contact Dr Weichao Shi, e-mail: [Email Address Removed]